aio-libs/aiohttp/docs/web.rst

                 print(exc.code, exc.message)
                 return ws

-You can have the only websocket reader task (which can call ``yield from ws.receive_str()``) and multiple writer tasks which can only send data asynchronously (by ``yield from ws.send_str('data')`` for example).
+You can have only one websocket reader task (which can call ``yield from ws.receive_str()``) and multiple writer tasks which can only send data asynchronously (by ``yield from ws.send_str('data')`` for example).